Sensory Room Ideas & Equipment for Autism (Home Guide 2025)

 • Pad sharp corners or hard floors with mats

-• Supervise use of weighted/compression tools
+• Supervise use of weighted or compression tools

 • Inspect equipment regularly for wear or damage